 This article describes how you can test a new/updated configuration.

-When attending a training, conference, or tackling a particularly tricky problem with your system, we will often ask you to send us your configuration and your database.
+When upgrading your software, attending a training, conference, or tackling a particularly tricky problem with your system, we will often ask you to send us your configuration and your database.
 This article describes how to package up that information.

 changing the appearance of the IMW Edit can increase the speed and ease of entering data.